swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. image:: PatPaths.png
    :width: 600

+More details are provided in the sections below.

 3.1.1.
 Patient Enrollment
 ===============================

-* **Patient Enrollment**: register a patient who has enrolled in the STCS study already (i.e. the patient has already received a transplation)
+Please select **Patient Enrollment** to register a patient who has enrolled in the STCS study already (i.e. the patient has already received a transplation)

-The transplantation is the event that triggers the patient enrollment.
+.. note:: The transplantation is the event that triggers the patient enrollment.

 3.1.2.
 Patient registration
 ===============================

-* **Patient Registration**: register a patient who has not yet received a transplant.
+Please select **Patient Registration** to register a patient who has not yet received a transplant.

 .. note:: The Ethics Committee has approved the registration of waitlisted (not yet transplanted) patients in the database.
 The recorded information includes current consent status.
 However, no collection of clinical/research data is allowed before transplantation.
 Proper enrollment in the Cohort only starts at the time of transplantation.

 .. warning:: The patient should be entered in the database within 7 days after transplantation (5 working days).
 The minimal entry should containt: name, first name, date of birth and consent status with date.

+.. warning:: Once the patient is registered within STCS, the LDM should write the SOAS_ID, the STCS_ID and the transplantation date on the pre-transplant PSQ.

 3.2.
 Administrative data
 *****************************